In some Wisconsin areas, the pulp and paper industry is known for its distinctive smell.

 Not all pulp and paper mills have an odor.
 Some paper mills use pulp from other mills to make paper and will have a less noticeable odor.

-There are three general groups of odor producing compounds that come from pulp and paper industries.
+There are three general groups of odor-producing compounds that come from pulp and paper industries.
 The smelly chemicals are reduced sulfides, ammonia, and other organic compounds.
 In addition to kraft pulp mills, odors can come from sulfite pulp mills, wastewater treatment plants and landfills.
-Each of these sources has their own distinct odor.
+Each of these sources has its own distinct odor.
 Sulfite mills emit sulfur dioxide (SO2) which has a strong, choking odor.
 Wastewater treatment plants can have a rotten garbage odor, and landfills may have an odor from decaying organic matter.
-Odors from these sources will vary depending on an individuals smell sensitivity, changes in wind direction, temperature, and mill processing techniques.
+Odors from these sources will vary depending on a person's smell sensitivity, changes in wind direction, temperature, and mill processing techniques.
 For example, odors may be more noticeable at night and in the early morning because of temperature changes and less wind.

 Under most weather conditions, the chemicals released from pulp and paper mills are diluted with clean air so health problems are not expected.
 Odors may still be noticed because people can smell sulfur-based chemicals, such as TRS gases, at extremely low concentrations.